elastic/elasticsearch-hadoop/README.md

 ## [MapReduce][]

 For basic, low-level or performance-sensitive environments, ES-Hadoop provides dedicated `InputFormat` and `OutputFormat` that read and write data to ElasticSearch.
 To use them, add the `es-hadoop` jar to your job classpath
-(either by bundling the library along - it's less then 40kB and there are no-dependencies), using the [DistributedCache][] or by provisioning the cluster manually.
+(either by bundling the library along - it's ~150kB and there are no-dependencies), using the [DistributedCache][] or by provisioning the cluster manually.

 Note that es-hadoop supports both the so-called 'old' and the 'new' API through its `ESInputFormat` and `ESOutputFormat` classes.